MatthieuMichon/advent-of-code/2020/day-21/README.md

 > Allergens aren't always marked.

-However this is true on a per-food basis.
+However this is true when considering the complete list of foods.
 The set of allergens can be compiled by iterating through all the food items.

 ```python
     ingredients = set()